Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Proofs

 To obtain the last inequality we have used Young's inequality.

 Then, using the positivity of Markov semigroups, we have

 We can then integrate and obtain

-\end{proof} \begin{proof}[Proof of Proposition \ref{lemma:IntAvg}.]
-Using \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity}, which holds under our Assumptions \ref{UniformEllip} and \ref{DriftAssump}, we obtain \eqref{eqn:SGconv} for some $C=C(x), c=c(x)$.
-What we need within our scheme of proof, is that $C(x)$ and $c(x)$ are uniformly bounded above and below respectively.
+{By an analogous argument for $k=2$ we have } \end{proof} \begin{proof}[Proof of Proposition \ref{lemma:IntAvg}.]
+Using \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity}, which holds under our Assumptions \ref{UniformEllip} and \ref{DriftAssump}, we obtain \eqref{eqn:SGconv} for some $C=C(x), c=c(x)$.\footnote{Strictly speaking \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity} refers to a hypoelliptic generator with constant diffusion matrix.
+The process to which we apply this theorem is elliptic, with non-constant diffusion matrix.
+Under our assumptions the conclusion of \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity} still holds, as one can easily see by following the proof of that theorem.
+Nonetheless, because we need to control the dependence of the various constants on $x$, in what follows we anyway retrace a good part of that proof. } What we need within our scheme of proof, is that $C(x)$ and $c(x)$ are uniformly bounded above and below respectively.
 To prove this fact, we will show that the conditions of \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity} hold uniformly in $x$.
 In particular, in \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity}, the authors require two conditions to hold: a Minorisation condition, and a Lyapunov condition.
 For the readers convenience we gather these two conditions and then write a modified Minorisation condition, which we will use for our proof. \begin{assumption}[Minorisation condition] Let $\fastFixedI_t$ be the process (\ref{fastF}) with semigroup $\{\SGfastsx{t}{x}\}_{t\geq 0}$ and transition probability denoted by $\SGfastsx{t}{x}(y,A) = \left(\SGfastsx{t}{x}\mathbb{I}_{A}\right)(y)$, where $A \in \mathcal{B}(\R^d)$ and $\mathcal{B}(\R^d)$ denotes the Borel sets of $\R^d$.
 For all fixed compact sets $\bar{U} \in \mathcal{B}(\R^d)$, there exist $\eta,T>0$ independent of $x \in \R^n$ such that

 where $\lambda$ denotes the Lebesgue measure on $\R^d$. \end{assumption}

 \begin{assumption}[Lyapunov Condition] There is a function $V :\R^d \rightarrow [1,\infty)$, with $\lim_{y\rightarrow \infty}V(y) = \infty$, and real numbers $a,d\in (0,\infty)$, independent of $x$, such that